bsdoliv/qbrokerd/README.md

 running
 =======

-brokerd will listen to 8008 tcp port. try the following to test:
+start brokerd to listen on 8008 tcp port:
+	% ./brokerd/brokerd

+start a client and subscribe to a key:

 	% nc localhost 8008
 	> list